mohmiim/MLIntroduction/session-6/README.md

 Time to create our training and validation data using the sequence data function, and convert it to tensorfflow data set and shuffle it

-we will use a window of 5 days, since the file has data every 10 minutes so, it is 6 rows per hour meaning  5 days = 5 * 24 * 6 = 720 data point window (if we do it on 10 minutes bases), we will set the STEP to 6 to basically work per hours instead of 10 minutes.
+we will use a window of 5 days.
+The file has data every 10 minutes so, it is 6 rows per hour meaning  5 days = 5 * 24 * 6 = 720 data point window (if we do it on 10 minutes bases), we will set the STEP to 6 to basically work per hours instead of 10 minutes.
 We want to predict the temp for the next 12 hours, which is basically 6*12 = 72 point for y

 ~~~~{.python}
 LOOK_AHEAD = 72